 Under a Rent-A-Chair Agreement, the hiring party retains the title as an independent contractor and is not treated as an employee of the business.
 As such, the hiring party is not entitled to receive any employment benefits that would arise from a traditional employment contract with the salon.

 The implications of treating an employee as an independent contractor so as to avoid paying for employment benefits faces serious ramifications and is referred to as a sham contracting arrangement under the Fair Work Act 2009.
 The sham contracting arrangement provisions of the Fair Work Act 2009 provide that an employer cannot misrepresent an employment relationship as an independent contracting arrangement, threaten an employee into such an arrangement and knowingly make false statements to influence an employee to become an independent contractor.
 Serious penalties can apply.
-Consequently, this agreement is important to ensure you are adequately meeting legislative requirements.
+This agreement assumes that the hairdresser is a contractor and sets out a commercial relationship consistent with that assumption.
+However, a court may consider certain treatment of a hairdresser to overturn that assumption, regardless of what the agreement says.
+If you are unsure about whether to classify someone as an employee or contractor, seek legal advice.

 Use a Rent-A-Chair Agreement if: